-Table 1: University Emergency Resources and Contacts cont.
+Table 1: University Emergency Resources and Contacts continued

-Emergency Resource Contact Information Purpose & Responsibilities UW Emergency Operations Center (EOC) The primary EOC is located in UW Tower, 4333 Brooklyn Ave NE, Room C-140.
-The secondary EOC location is Lander Hall, Room L-135.
-Call UW 9-1-1 For a major local or regional emergency, the UW President or his/her designee may request activation of the University's Emergency Operations Center (EOC).
+Emergency Resource Contact Information Purpose & Responsibilities UW Emergency Operations Center (EOC) The primary EOC is located in UW Tower, 4333 Brooklyn Ave.
+NE, Room C-140 The secondary EOC location is Poplar Hall, Room 106 Call UW 9-1-1 EOC Switchboard 206-897-8800 For a major local or regional emergency, the UW President or his/her designee may request activation of the University's Emergency Operations Center (EOC).
 EOC staff will decide on the use of available resources and communicate with outside agencies and authorities.
-Information on missing persons, building emergencies, first aid, and other needs during a large-scale emergency must be provided to the EOC by using campus telephone systems, computer, (See Emergency Communications in Section 1) or by runner if the telephone systems fail.
+Information on missing persons, building emergencies, first-aid, and other needs during a large-scale emergency must be provided to the EOC by using campus telephone systems, computer, (See Emergency Communications in Section 1) or by runner if the telephone systems fail.
 KOMO 1000 AM On the radio at AM 1000 and/or call UW 206-897-4636 The Official Area Broadcast Station in case of major disaster or University "suspended operations."
 Tune into this station for information.